envelope-zero/backend/CONTRIBUTING.md

 go install github.com/cosmtrek/air@latest
 ```

-You can then run `air` in the repository root, which will build and rebuild the project every time the code changes.
+You can then run `GIN_MODE=debug air` in the repository root, which will build and rebuild the project every time the code changes.

 ## Commit messages